samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 ***Resistance.*** You have Resistance to Necrotic, Psychic, and Radiant damage.

-***Revivification.*** When a creature within 30 feet of you would drop to 0 Hit Points, you can take a Reaction to expend a use of your Rage to instead change the target’s Hit Points to a number equal to your Barbarian level.
+***Revivification.*** When a creature within 30 feet of you would drop to 0 Hit Points, you can take a Reaction to expend a use of your Rage to instead change the target's Hit Points to a number equal to your Barbarian level.